Councils, boards, committees and secretariats are appointed by the Archbishop to provide expert advice and assistance.

 The Archdiocesan Finance Council advises the Archbishop on priorities for the responsible stewardship of the archdiocesan financial resources.

-The Board provides pro-active advice on matters of long and medium term financial planning.
-The Board prepares a budget for archdiocesan income and expenditure for the coming year.
+The Council provides pro-active advice on matters of long and medium term financial planning.
+The Council prepares a budget for archdiocesan income and expenditure for the coming year.
 It also provides an account of all income and expenditure at the end of each year.

 Catholic Education Council